-There is no denying that there is a definite link between mental disorders and addiction.
-In fact, recent research reveals that this link might be stronger than was once believed.
+There is no denying a definite link between mental disorders and addiction.
+Recent research reveals that this link might be stronger than was once believed.
 When an addiction is present alongside a mental health disorder, this is known as a co-occurring disorder.
 Here at Northpoint Washington, we pride ourselves on offering comprehensive mental health treatment to individuals struggling with a substance use disorder (an addiction to drugs or alcohol).
 Treating both conditions simultaneously can help individuals make a lasting recovery.

 Understanding Co-Occurring Disorders

 Co-occurring disorders can make it so difficult for people to overcome their addictions.
 This is because they use drugs or alcohol to cope with their symptoms.
 A psychological disorder can affect everything about a person, including how they see themselves and the world around them.
 Several different co-occurring disorders can occur alongside addiction.
 These disorders include: